menu

 Occupations and Workforce

-When you are in Cordova, you'll notice that it is more blue-collar than most other communities in America.
-58.64% of Cordova’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Cordova is generally considered to be a blue-collar town.
+58.64% of the Cordova workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cordova is a town of construction workers and builders, sales and office workers, and managers.
 There are especially a lot of people living in Cordova who work in office and administrative support (25.65%), management occupations (6.28%), and business and financial occupations (5.76%).

 Setting & Lifestyle

-Overall, Cordova’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Cordova’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-One of the nice things about Cordova is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Cordova is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 In Cordova, however, the average commute to work is quite long.
 On average, people spend 42.49 minutes each day getting to work, which is significantly higher than the national average.